-Laptop, phone, whatever.
-The next watershed moment will finally unify them all
+Tomorrow’s laptop will work more like your phone — and you’re going to love it

 Google’s Fuchsia leads the way

-Google has been transforming Chromebooks into touch-friendly devices for over a year now, slowly bringing features from Android to support the mobile apps it now supports.
+Google has been transforming Chromebooks into touch-friendly devices for over a year now, slowly bringing features from Android to the mobile apps it now supports.
 It’s only a temporary solution.
 Google’s real solution has been in the works for years now; brand new operating system called Fuchsia.

-Fuchsia is a brand-new operating system by Google that has been built to go beyond the boundaries of mobile (Android) and desktop (Chrome OS) platforms — or, perhaps, converge them together in a more meaningful way.
+Fuchsia has been built to go beyond the boundaries of mobile (Android) and desktop (Chrome OS) platforms — or, perhaps, converge them in a more meaningful way.
 Although it’s bare-bones, Fuchsia gives us a peek into one possible future.

 To do it, Fuchsia doesn’t just add elements from each.
 It reimagines some of the basic structures of traditional computing like windows, multitasking, and opening apps.
 It’s built around fullscreen apps, like a mobile device, but gives you a clear view of what apps you have open, similar to MacOS’ multi-desktop view.
-At center of it all is that an amorphous Google search bar, which can do everything from open local apps and files to search the web.
+At center of it all is an amorphous Google search bar, which can do everything from open local apps and files to search the web.

-This is the future of the computers, and it’s not as far off as it might seem.
+This is the future of computers, and it’s not as far off as it might seem.

-A button in the top left corner of the screen allows you to move back and forth between a smaller smartphone screen, and a larger laptop screen.
+A button in the top left corner of the screen lets you move back and forth between a smaller smartphone screen and a larger laptop screen.
 That essential elemental responds to different display sizes just like a responsive website would.
 As it stands, Fuchsia won’t convince anyone to leave iOS or Windows 10 behind, but it’s taking the need for a unified operating system seriously.

-This is the future of the computers, and it’s not as far off as it might seem.
-All three companies see the problem at hand and are doing in their power to be the first to solve it.
+This is the future of computers, and it’s not as far off as it might seem.
+All three companies see the problem at hand and are doing everything in their power to be the first to solve it.

-But when it comes, it won’t be all sunshine and rainbows.
+But when the future comes, it won’t be all sunshine and rainbows.
 With the conveniences of a unified operating system come the added difficulty of escaping them.
 With only three companies in the race, the real walled gardens won’t be built around devices, but between the ecosystems of Google, Apple, and Microsoft.
-Leaving one for the other, or for a new competitor, is bound to be an arduous and painful experience.
+Leaving one for the other, or for a new competitor, is bound to be a painful experience.
 If you think moving from iOS to Android is difficult now, just imagine doing that when your entire digital life is tied into it.

 For good or for bad, this watershed moment is coming — and it just might make us look back at the iPhone as the first drop in a much larger deluge.